 4. MnS consumer requests NDT to output the impact on the network (e.g. whether a signalling storm occurs).
 The request parameters may include:

-- Identified event: in this use case, a signalling storm is identified possibly be occurred in the future.
+- Identified event: in this use case, a signalling storm is identified based on the metrics (measurements and KPIs) output by the NDT and the time at which they occurred..